 Many people don’t start worrying about high blood pressure and the danger of heart attacks until they are in their 40s or 50s, but in fact, many people in their twenties and thirties also have high blood pressure.

 High blood pressure could lead to heart disease and strokes later in life.
-Have your blood pressure tested.
+You should have your blood pressure tested.
 If it’s high, do what you can to get it down.
 It’s a good idea to also plan for possible needed medical care associated with high blood pressure in the future.

 Obesity can lead to heart disease, diabetes, stroke, and even some kinds of cancer.
 It can also be very expensive.
-Medical costs for people with obesity is annually nearly $1,500 higher.
+Healthcare costs for people with obesity is annually nearly $1,500 higher.

 Ask your doctor if you’re not sure whether you are obese.
 If you are struggling with obesity, it is important to begin taking steps to reduce your weight as soon as possible.

 Depending on your career, your feet may be essential for you to do your job well and continue to earn an income.
 That means that taking good care of your feet isn’t just a quality-of-life concern, but also a career security question.

 If you’re experiencing some pain around your toe you may be wondering about bunions.
 If you have family members with bunions, you may be wondering, “Are bunions genetic?”

 Bunions can have some genetic causes as well as lifestyle causes.
 Do you wear constrictive shoes?
 Are you on your feet a lot?
 Do you have loose ligaments or arthritis?